 Minor in Cinema & Media Studies (CIMS)

 The Minor in Cinema & Media Studies (CIMS) is designed to equip undergraduates in all BU schools and colleges with sophisticated knowledge and understanding of film and other moving-image media as art forms and products of mass or popular culture.
-Like the corresponding CIMS major, the minor takes advantage of BU’s distinctive strengths in international, and global humanities, and keeps the academic study of cinema and media closely connected to the crafts of filmmaking and screenwriting through dual anchorage in the College of Arts & Sciences (CAS) and the College of Communication (COM).
-Required introductions to global film history and film art lay a strong foundation for individualized pathways to completion of the minor.
+Like the corresponding CIMS major, the minor takes advantage of BU’s distinctive strengths in global humanities, and keeps the academic study of cinema and media closely connected to the crafts of filmmaking and screenwriting through dual anchorage in the College of Arts & Sciences (CAS) and the College of Communication (COM).
+Required introductions to global film history and film aesthetics lay a strong foundation for individualized pathways to completion of the minor.

 Students who complete the minor are able to: